IBAnimatable/IBAnimatable/README.md

 ![](https://github.com/JakeLin/IBAnimatable/blob/master/Screenshots/IBAnimatable.gif)

 **The app is made in Interface Builder with `IBAnimatable` without single line of code**.
-Due to the size of [the Gif file on Dribbble](https://dribbble.com/shots/2453933-IBAnimatable-Design-App-Store-ready-Apps-in-Interface-Builder), it only demonstrates a subset of features.
-We can also find the full HD version on [YouTube](https://www.youtube.com/watch?v=dvD8X6J1YLM) or [MP4 on Github]()
+Due to the size of [the GIF file on Dribbble](https://dribbble.com/shots/2453933-IBAnimatable-Design-App-Store-ready-Apps-in-Interface-Builder), it only demonstrates a subset of features.
+We can also find the full HD version on [YouTube](https://www.youtube.com/watch?v=dvD8X6J1YLM) or [MP4 on Github](https://github.com/JakeLin/IBAnimatable-Misc/blob/master/Videos/IBAnimatable.mp4?raw=true)

 ![](https://github.com/JakeLin/IBAnimatable/blob/master/Screenshots/Storyboard.png)